-One of the most important aspects to designing a vSphere environment is choosing what licensing level you’re going to be using.
-VMware lists the licensing editions available on their website side by side to help customers draw a comparison.
+One of the most important aspects to designing a vSphere environment is choosing what licensing level you are going to be using.
+VMware lists the licensing information for VMware vSphere editions available on their website side by side to help customers draw a comparison.

-If you want to run vSphere in your datacenter, you’re going to choose between vSphere Standard, vSphere Enterprise Plus, and vSphere Enterprise Plus with Operations Management.
-Today, we’re going to focus on vSphere Standard versus vSphere Enterprise Plus.
-You can learn more about the features of vSphere Enterprise Plus with Operations Management by using VMware’s tool I referenced above.
+If you want to run VMware vSphere in your datacenter, you are going to choose between vSphere Standard, vSphere Enterprise Plus, and vSphere Enterprise Plus with Operations Management.

-Whichever edition you chose, you’re going to need VMware vCenter Server to manage it.
-There is one edition of VMware vCenter Server, and that is Standard.
-It is important to note this is a separate license from vSphere, but you won’t need to worry about what edition to purchase.
+Whichever VMware vSphere edition you choose, you are going to need VMware vCenter Server to manage it.
+There is one edition of VMware vCenter Server, and that is vCenter Server Standard Edition.
+It is important to note this is a separate license from vSphere, but you will not need to worry about what VMware vSphere edition to purchase.

 When performing a vSphere license comparison, the first step is deciding which features are in each VMware vSphere edition.
-If are already familiar with VMware vSphere, the best way to get a quick understanding of the features included in each license is to visit the VMware Store for each edition of vSphere.
-You’ll want to take a look at the “What’s Included” section for both editions.
-You can VMware vSphere Standard here and VMware vSphere Enterprise Plus here.
+If are already familiar with VMware vSphere, the best way to get a quick understanding of the features included in each license edition is to visit the VMware Store for each edition of vSphere.

-To make it a little easier for you, I’ve created this graphic which tells you what is included in the two VMware vSphere editions.
+To make it a little easier for you, I have created this graphic which tells you what is included in the two VMware vSphere editions.
 Think of this as a quick and easy to use VMware ESXi licensing matrix.
 The vSphere features in bold are unique to vSphere Enterprise Plus, and the rest of the features are also available in vSphere Standard.

-As you can see from the above vSphere licensing matrix, you can do a lot with vSphere Standard, and for a certain use case it may meet business requirements.
-On other hand, quite a bit of the magic VMware vSphere brings to the table is in the Enterprise Plus edition
+As you can see from the above vSphere licensing matrix, you can do quite a lot with VMware vSphere Standard, and for many use cases it will meet your business requirements.
+On other hand, there is quite a bit of the magic VMware vSphere brings to the table with the vSphere Enterprise Plus edition.

 Here are some of my favorite vSphere Enterprise Plus features, and why I think they are worth the premium price tag.